The child’s mutilated and charred remains were found in a Belfast river in 1973.

 In 1976, Brian’s older brother, William, confessed to Brian’s murder after police learned of a disagreement between Brian and William before September 2nd.
 However, he later recanted, saying policed coerced a confession.
 Police questioned him again in 2004, but he denied killing his brother.
 In 2008, William allegedly told his ex-wife that he killed Brian.
 However, the police brought no charges against him.

 In 1982, Brian’s case was discussed at a meeting between Northern Ireland Secretary of State Jim Prior and the Lord Chancellor and attorney general as a possible link to the Kincora Boys’ Home child abuse scandal in 1980, and again through an inquiry a few years later.
-Nothing came from the inquiry.

 Brian’s murder remains unsolved.

 Sources: BBC, Irish News, Worcester News, Belfast Telegraph